M-Aekasit/FitBuddy/home-screen/README.md

 * Connecting frontend with backend APIs
 * Storing and fetching user data with MongoDB
 * Building responsive and user-friendly interfaces
+* Integrating multiple components into one functional system

 ## 🧩 Known Issues